What is Retool?

 Who leads Retool?

-- David HsuFounder and CEOFounder since 2017Founded Retool after studying computer science and philosophy at Oxford; central product and company leader.
+- David HsuFounder & CEOFounder since 2017Leads product and company direction.

 How do you contact Retool's leadership?